Kelfang/School_District_Analysis/README.md

 ## Project Overview
   The purpose of this project is to deliver key metrics to assess several schools within a district.
 Areas of interest include student scores, budgets, school size, and school type.
 Within the data analyzed, there were over 39,000 students across 15 schools.

-  After starting my analysis of the data, I was informed that the 9th grade math and reading scores from Thomas High School (THS) were being removed and replaced with a non-numeric value.
-This was done to preserve the integrity of the remaining data since replacing the scores with “0” would artificially skewed the district and school performance.
+  After starting my analysis of the data, I was informed that all the 9th grade math and reading scores from Thomas High School (THS) were invalid and needed to be removed.
+After analyzing all of the options, it was determined that the best course of action was to replace the scores with a NaN value.
+This was done to preserve the integrity of the remaining THS data since replacing the scores with “0” would artificially skewed the district and school performance.

 ### Deliverables
   *	A high-level snapshot of district’s key metrics.